bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``adapters`` If trimming adapter read through, trim a set of stock adapter sequences.
 Allows specification of multiple items in a list, for example [truseq, polya] will trim both TruSeq adapter sequences and polyA tails.
-Valid items are [truseq, illumina, nextera, polya]
+Valid items are [truseq, illumina, nextera, polya].
+   In small RNA pipeline, bcbio'll try to detect the adapter using DNApi.
+   If you set up this parameter, then bcbio'll use this value instead.
 -  ``custom_trim`` A list of sequences to trim from the end of reads, for example: [AAAATTTT, GGGGCCCC]
 - ``align_split_size``: Increase parallelization of alignment.
 As of 0.9.8,